chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 LIFO - Last in First out

-Tips:
-- Implement with list
-- If keeping track of properties of the data in the stack (min, etc.), consider creating a second stack to track the property as the stack updates.
-  - Every time you push to the main stack, push to the second stack.
-  - That way you have the property(minimum) at each state of the stack.
-  - If you just kept track of the minimum, once the minimum got popped you would have to do O(n) operations to find the minimum again vs. if you just popped from the minimum stack.

 Useful to:
 - reverse sequences
   - recursion goes in reverse because it pops off the call stack

+Tips:
+- Implement with list
+- For O(1) keeping track of properties of the the stack (min, etc.) create a second stack to track the property as the stack updates (i.e. a stack that keeps track of the state of the property at each level of the stack)
+  - Push to the main stack, push to the second stack.
+  - If you just kept track of the property (ex. minimum), once the minimum got popped you would have to do O(n) operations to find the minimum again

 Examples:
 - Pre / Post Order Operations (56+ i.e. 5 + 6)
-- Work on to do list by starting with smallest task
+- Work on to do list by starting with smallest subtask

 ### Complexity